Why use Exit Tickets in the Classroom?

 7. They prompt students to take an active role in their own learning and reflection.

-8. Involves high student engagement and commitment in the reflection process
+8. Involves high student engagement and commitment in the reflection process.

 Exit tickets can be completely generic OR specific by asking the students to answer an academic series of questions linked to the lesson you just taught.
-Some great generic questions you can ask your students as an ‘exit ticket’ include:

 1. What have you learned today?